tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 This document introduces a collection of common data types derived from the built-in YANG data types.
 The derived types and groupings are designed to be the common types applicable for modeling Traffic Engineering (TE) features in model(s) defined outside of this document.

-This document adds few additional common data types, identities, and groupings to the "ietf-te-types" YANG model and obsoletes {{!RFC8776}}.
+This document adds few additional common data types, identities, and groupings to both the "ietf-te-types" and the "ietf-te-packet-types" YANG models and obsoletes {{!RFC8776}}.

 For further details, see the revision statements of the YANG modules in Sections X and Y or the summary in Appendix A.

 CHANGE NOTE: These definitions have been developed in {{?I-D.ietf-teas-yang-te}}, {{?I-D.ietf-teas-yang-path-computation}} and {{?I-D.ietf-teas-yang-l3-te-topo}} and are quite mature: {{?I-D.ietf-teas-yang-te}} and {{?I-D.ietf-teas-yang-path-computation}} in particular are in WG Last Call and some definitions have been moved to this document as part of WG LC comments resolution.

-RFC Editor: remove the CHANGE NOTE above and this note
+RFC Editor: remove the CHANGE NOTEs above and this note

 ## Requirements Notation